Sreeraj-nair/hello-world/README.md

 Here the method testLogin() will be invoked 10 times from three different threads.
 Additionally, a time-out of test seconds guarantees that none of the threads will block on this thread forever.

+## Re-running failed tests using Selenium WebDriver

+Every time tests fail in a suite, TestNG creates a file called testng-failed.xml in the output directory.
+This XML file contains the necessary information to rerun only those methods that failed, allowing you to quickly reproduce the failures having to run the entirety of your tests.

+A typical session on the command prompt would look like -

+         java -classpath testng.jar;%CLASSPATH% org.testng.TestNG -d test-outputs testng.xml

+         java -classpath testng.jar;%CLASSPATH% org.testng.TestNG -d test-outputs test-outputs\testng-failed.xml